Maritime

 by Bob MacAlindin

 The ships of this book evoke none of the usual romantic images of ships and yet may be the noblest of all.
-Invariably painted a gaudy red, no other ships spent more time at sea yet sailed fewer miles, their crews compelled to scan the same water and stretch of coastline for the bulk of their w... more...
+Invariably painted a gaudy red, no other ships spent more time at sea yet sailed fewer miles, their crews compelled to scan the same water and stretch of coastline for the bulk of their work... more...

 Nothing over the SideNothing over the Side